christophsax/seasonal/README.md

     regression.usertype = "holiday"
     )

-For more examples, including Indian Diwali and complex pre- and post-holiday adjustments, see the examples in `?genhol`.
+For more examples, including Chinese New Year and complex pre- and post-holiday adjustments, see the examples in `?genhol`.